 Don has been actively involved in the community, from youth sports when his children were young to chairing a review of a police department murder investigation.
 Among other things, he has been chairman of the Historic Resources Commission, a board member of the Forsyth County Environmental Affairs, president of the Forsyth County Genealogical Society, on the board of a community development corporation and president of his Kiwanis Club.

 Don met his wife while in graduate school in Virginia, and worked for a historical society in Boston before moving South to attend law school and bring his wife and children closer to their Carolina roots.
-Don is passionate about history, including family and local history, and enjoys travel to ancestral homes and distant relatives.
+Don is passionate about history, including family and local history, and enjoys travel to ancestral homes and different cultures.
 His wife, Tricia, is a maternal/child health nurse practitioner.

 Duke University School of Law, J.D. with honors, 1990, Bell Scholarship, Technical Editor, Law and Contemporary Problems